fcorbelli/zpaqfranz/README.md

 Allows rsync copies to the cloud with minimal data transfer and encryption: nightly copies with simple FTTC (1-2MB/s upload bandwith) of archives of hundreds of gigabytes.
 Multiple possibilities of data verification, fast, advanced and even paranoid.
 And much more.
 A GUI (PAKKA) is available on Windows to make extraction easier.

+**No complex (and fragile) repository folders, with hundreds of "whatever", just only a single file!**
 ## To date, there is no software, free or paid, that matches this characteristics
+_AFAIK of course_
 10+ years of developing (2009-now).

 **Who did that?**